RyanClementsHax/notes/languages/javascript/typescript/boilerplate/README.md

 # Boilerplate

-This is a typescript node project boilerplate that I really enjoy
+This is a typescript node project boilerplate that I really enjoy as of 7/21

 Features
 - typescript